Black Friday etymology hoax

-The Black Friday etymology hoax is an internet hoax about the origin of the term "Black Friday".
-The term denotes the Friday after Thanksgiving in the United States, a day that traditionally marks the start of the Christmas shopping season.
-A 2018 viral Facebook post made the false claim that the name derives from a day when slave traders sold slaves at a discount.
-The term actually originates from a 19th century financial crisis.
+In 2018, a viral Facebook post made the false claim that the term "Black Friday" derives from a day when slave traders sold slaves at a discount.
+The name given to the Friday after Thanksgiving in the United States, a day that traditionally marks the start of the Christmas shopping season, actually originates from a 19th-century financial crisis.

 True origin

 The term "Black Friday" was first used in relation to a 19th-century financial crisis.
 Wall Street financiers Jay Gould and Jim Fisk attempted to corner the gold market and failed after their conspiracy was derailed.
 On Friday, September 24, 1869, the gold market crashed and caused the stock market to suffer losses affecting practically everyone in the nation, many to the point of bankruptcy.

 The link between the term and retailing begins in 1939, when U.S. president Franklin D. Roosevelt issued a presidential proclamation, subsequently reinforced by an act of Congress, which set the day of Thanksgiving to be the fourth Thursday in November rather than the last Thursday as it was until then.
 The change, in effect, lengthened the Christmas shopping season with whose start Thanksgiving had been traditionally tied.

 In the 1950s, "Black Friday" became associated with a specific social disturbance, and indirectly with retail finances.
 The annual Army-Navy football game was traditionally held in Philadelphia, Pennsylvania, on the Saturday after Thanksgiving and was drawing a significant number of visitors.
 Local retailers began offering significant discounts the day before the game to attract these new potential customers.
 Philadelphia police began calling the day "Black Friday" because of the headaches the large crowds caused for them.
 As the discounting practice spread, followed by sales' increases, many businesses subsequently started using the term "Black Friday" to denote the day when their accounting logs went "from red ink to black".

 In the late 1980s, the term was re-invented and promoted by retailers to denote the discounts offered to the seasonal shoppers and it spread nationwide across the United States.
 Through the years, discount-offer days using the "Black Friday" moniker were used for additional dates of the year, such as Amazon's "Black Friday in July" of 2015.
 Additionally, the use of the term for discount-offer Fridays spread beyond the U.S.

 It remains the prevalent use of the term.